• Home

 Jump to Recipe

-One of the things that I love about this recipe (besides the pasta and the goat cheese and the asparagus parts) is that it is a proud member of my Dinner In A Hurry category of recipes.
+One of the things that I love most about this recipe (besides the pasta and the goat cheese and the asparagus parts) is that it is a proud member of my Dinner In A Hurry category of recipes.

 And by dinner in a hurry, I mean recipes that call for very few ingredients and that can be on your supper table in 15 or 20 minutes, but still tasting like you might have been slaving away in the kitchen all day.